An Outlyingness Matrix for Multivariate Functional Data Classification: Introduction

 \section{Introduction}

-Functional data are frequently collected by researchers in many research fields, including biology, finance, geology, medicine, and meteorology.
-As with other types of data, problems, such as ranking, registration, outlier detection, classification, and modeling also arise with functional data.
-Many methods have been proposed to extract useful information from functional data \citep{ramsayfunctional,ferraty2006nonparametric,horvath2012inference}.
-Functional classification is an essential task in many applications, e.g., diagnosing diseases based on curves or images from medical test results, recognizing handwriting or speech patterns, and classifying products \citep{epifanio2012shape,delaigle2012achieving,alonso2012supervised,sguera2014spatial,galeano2015mahalanobis}.
+Functional data are frequently collected by researchers in such fields as biology, finance, geology, medicine, and meteorology.
+As with other types of data, problems such as ranking, registration, outlier detection, classification, and modeling also arise with functional data.
+Many methods have been proposed to extract useful information from functional data (\citet{ramsayfunctional}, \citet{ferraty2006nonparametric}, and \citet{horvath2012inference}).
+Functional classification is an essential task in many applications, e.g., diagnosing diseases based on curves or images from medical test results, recognizing handwriting or speech patterns, and classifying products (\citet{epifanio2012shape}, \citet{delaigle2012achieving}, \citet{alonso2012supervised}, \citet{sguera2014spatial}, and \citet{galeano2015mahalanobis}).